-This detachable bag is made from waterproof fabric so it can handle showers when you are out on your bike.
-Big enough to fit a drink and snack in you can use it as a lunch bag, or to carry any supplies you want to take with you.
+Our bike bag project uses waterproof fabric so it can handle showers when you are out on your bike.
+Big enough to fit a drink and snack in you can use it as a lunch bag, or to carry any supplies you want to take with you, plus it’s detachable.
 We added Prym reflective strips on the side to help make you more visible to traffic in low light conditions.

 – Half a metre of fabric for the exterior.
 We used a print called geometric watercolour galaxy squares and triangles from Fashion Formula printed on a waterproof Tentex base.
 They are fabric printers so can print your chosen design onto a wide range of over 80 different fabrics.